Zha0rong/RABID-seq/README.md

 There will be 4 output files from the Quantifying step.
 You only need the samplename.table.csv in the next step to generate igraph network.

-	outputname_filtered.fastq - intermediate file generated during the pipeline.
+**outputname_filtered.fastq** - intermediate file generated during the pipeline.
 Feel free to delete it.

-	outputname_statistics.tsv This will be the cell statistics during the filtering step.
-The format will look like the table below.
+**outputname_statistics.tsv** -  statistics from filtering step.
+The format is:

 	|Cellname*|number of reads|number of reads with 5end handle|number of reads with 3end handle|number of reads with both handle|number of reads pass the structure filter|
 	|:---:|:---:|:---:|:---:|:---:|:---:|